charles-bernard/mage/vignettes/mage-overview.md

 As a matter of example, let us produce three scatterplots:

-- one linear correlation
+- a linear correlation
-- one non-coexistence relation
+- a non-coexistence relationship
-- one random association
+- a random relationship

 ```r